Contact Us Today (424) 372-3112

 As the celebrity client's lawyer, you should make sure that the media and the public recognize that your client deserves no more or no less from the criminal justice system than any other citizen.
 Never let the judge or the jury forget that underneath the fame is a human being who wants to be treated fairly and impartially.

-The more the celebrity client looks and acts like a normal human being who drops the trappings that are so expected by the entertainment and sports industries, the greater the chance for fairness in the criminal justice system..
-When the lawyer treats the client the same as any other person, it allows the courtroom personnel and the jury to get past the celebrity status, and to treat the client like the person next door.
+The more the celebrity client looks and acts like a normal human being who drops the trappings that are so expected by the entertainment and sports industries, the greater the chance for fairness in the criminal justice system.
+When the lawyer treats the client the same as any other person, it allows the courtroom personnel and the jury to get past the celebrity status and treat the client like the person next door.

 The public wants glimpses of their beloved star or twisted entertainer.
 The lawyer must help the client maintain his celebrity status while at the same time asking him to act like a regular person.
 How does one reconcile that inherent contradiction?
 The lawyer should encourage the celebrity to explore and “own” his feelings of regret or contrition, but also to know that even though he may have made a mistake, the public still loves him.

-There is no reason to slink into a courthouse hiding one's face, or to slam limo doors, or to ignore the media and the public.
-That's like ignoring a shark.
+There is no reason to slink into a courthouse, hiding one's face, slam limo doors, or ignoring the media and the public.
+Ignoring the media and the public is like ignoring a shark.
 It's a recipe for being eaten alive.

 More and more celebrity criminal cases are tried in the media.
 When a celebrity is accused of a crime, the media feeds on the event to a much greater extent than non-celebrity criminal cases.
 Photos, videos, texts, emails, tweets, and cell phones can provide worldwide exposure instantaneously.